Our speakers

 Professor Laura Shallcross

-The VIVALDI Social Care project
+The VIVALDI social care project

 Laura Shallcross is Professor of Public health and Director of the UCL Institute of Health Informatics.
 She led the national VIVALDI (COVID-19 in care homes) study which informed the public health response to COVID-19 in care homes, and was a member of the Scientific Advisory Group for Emergencies (SAGE) Social Care working group.